isomerpages/ttsh-chi/_about-us/Our Offices/Clinical Research and Innovation Office.md

 description: ""
 third_nav_title: Our Offices
 ---
-The Clinical Research &amp; Innovation Office (CRIO) promotes and coordinates research activities in Tan Tock seng Hospital.
+The Clinical Research &amp; Innovation Office (CRIO) promotes and coordinates research activities in Tan Tock Seng Hospital.
 CRIO is equipped with skills and capabilities through her staff to effectively support the research enterprise of the Hospital.

 <style>